kdbisen/readme/docs/README.md

 ## ⚙️ Configuration

 All configuration is done via `application.properties` and environment variables.
-See the main documentation for details.
+See [Properties-Configuration-Guide.md](./Properties-Configuration-Guide.md) for details.

 ## 🎯 Current Step Flow